 When you open a National Bank Direct Brokerage account, you’ll get access to zero commission trades on Canadian and US Stocks, ETFs, Options, and Debentures which are a type of bond.
 While Options are commission-free, they do cost $1.25 per contract.
 They also offer zero-commission trading on most mutual funds, but conditions apply.
 There are no minimums on stock trades.
 Your trade account comes with an annual $100 administration fee, but that’s waived if certain conditions are met.

-With TD Easy Trade, users still enjoy the same unlimited free trades on TD ETFs and one click ETF portfolios the old app had to offer.
-But the new app now also includes 50 free stock trades per year, a U.S. dollar account to help curtail conversion fees on U.S stock trades, up to the minute quotes and market data, as well as access to licensed investment professionals for additional support.
-The TD Easy Trade app is designed with the new investor in mind.
+With TD Easy Trade, you still enjoy the same unlimited free trades on TD ETFs and one-click ETF portfolios the old app had to offer.
+But the new app now also includes 50 free stock trades per year, a U.S. dollar account to help curtail conversion fees on U.S. stock trades, up-to-the-minute quotes and market data, as well as access to licensed investment professionals for additional support.

 You still pay for your trades